 Pulse a few times until you have a coarse olive purée, stopping to scrape down the sides of the food processor.

-Next, add the olive oil, starting with two tablespoons and up to four tablespoons at the most.
+Next, add the olive oil, starting with two tablespoons and up to four tablespoons.
 Depending on your olives, you might need to add more or less oil.

 Pulse a few more times until you reach your desired consistency, stopping once or twice to scrape down the edges.
 Taste and add salt and pepper if necessary.